gbeced/pyalgotrade/doc/sample_sma_crossover.rst

 .. image:: ../samples/sma_crossover.png

-you can get better returns by tunning the sma period.
+You can get better returns by tunning the sma period.